sedouard/flocker/docs/reference/glossary.rst

 .. _cluster-definition:

 Cluster
-   A system of connected containers.
+   A system of connected nodes.

 .. _migrate-definition:

 Migrate
-   To move a volume, container, or cluster (or part of a cluster) to another node.
+   To move a volume or container to another node.

 .. _node-definition:

 Node
-   A terminal in a network, either a physical or virtual machine.
+   Either a physical or virtual machine within a network.